For Immediate Release:

 |Latest Seasonally Unadjusted Unemployment and Job Estimates for Local Labor Markets in Massachusetts|

-BOSTON, MA December 21, 2021 --- Local unemployment rates dropped in twenty labor market areas, increased in three labor market areas, and remained unchanged in one labor market area in the state during the month of November, the Executive Office of Labor and Workforce Development reported.
+BOSTON, MA June 21, 2022 --- Local unemployment rates dropped in eleven labor market areas, increased in six areas and remained unchanged in seven labor market areas in the state during the month of May compared to April, the Executive Office of Labor and Workforce Development reported.

-In order to compare the statewide rate to local unemployment rates, the Bureau of Labor Statistics estimates the statewide-unadjusted unemployment rate for November was 4.8 percent, down three-tenths of a percentage point from October.
+In order to compare the statewide rate to local unemployment rates, the Bureau of Labor Statistics estimates the statewide-unadjusted unemployment rate for May 2022 was 3.4 percent, up 0.1 percentage point over-the-month.

-Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of November was up one-tenth of a percentage point over the month at 5.4 percent.
+Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of May 2022 was 3.9 percent, down two-tenths of a percentage point from the April 2022 estimate of 4.1 percent.

-The statewide seasonally adjusted jobs estimate showed an increase of 16,800 jobs in November, and an over-the-year gain of 196,000 jobs.
+The statewide seasonally adjusted preliminary jobs estimate showed an increase of 5,500 jobs in May, and an over-the-year gain of 176,600 jobs.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.